MikanW/mdWordCountWithoutMarks/README.md

 ### Comments

-All markdown header comment marks(%%) will be excluded, and the comment text inside the %% marks will be excluded as well.
+All markdowncomment marks(%%) will be excluded, and the comment text inside the %% marks will be excluded as well.

 **Example**